The-FireHub-Project-old/TheCore/docs/topics/api/StrSB.md

 The length of the comparison.
 The default value is the largest of the length for the needle compared to the length of haystack minus the offset.
 </format></li><li>bool <format style="bold">$case_sensitive</format> = true - <format style="italic">[optional]
-If case_sensitive is true, comparison is case-insensitive.
+If case_sensitive is true, the comparison is case-insensitive.
 </format></li></list>
     </def>
 </deflist>